Recent LA County data shows more cases than usual of meningococcal disease among

 Individuals will be financially screened and may have a share

 of cost depending on income.
-Individuals with insurance who receive regular care in DHS can receive the vaccine from their regular provider.
+Individuals who receive regular care in DHS can receive the vaccine from their regular provider.

 |Los Angeles County Department of Public Health (DPH) clinics

 ||DPH is providing vaccine for certain high-risk groups.
 Clinic dates, times, and locations are posted below.